Aatikah-Sheikh/Red-Object-Detection/README.md

    * Simulink model file for path planning, image processing, and control logic.

    - 'test.m':
     * (Optional) Script for visualising and testing image channels and red masks.

+   - 'waypoints.csv'
+    *

 ## Requirements
 - MATLAB with the Parrot Minidrone Support Package Installed.